 - As needed, supervise fellows, law clerks, pro bono attorneys, and other staff or consultants.

-Some travel may be required.
+- Limited travel will be required.

 - Strong legal writing, analytical and advocacy skills.

 In your cover letter, please address the following in order for your application to be considered:

 Justice in Aging is an Equal Opportunity Employer.
-We are committed to maintaining a diverse staff and we particularly encourage applications from members of racial and ethnic minority groups, women, the LGBTQ community, and others whose background may contribute to more effective representation of low-income people and underserved communities.
+We are committed to maintaining a diverse staff and we particularly encourage applications from members of racial and ethnic minority groups, women, people with disabilities, the LGBTQ community, and others whose background may contribute to more effective representation of low-income people and underserved communities.